Rebelde (album): Singles

 Three music videos were filmed to promote the singles "Rebelde", "Solo Quédate En Silencio", and "Sálvame", and were all directed by Pedro Damián.
-Aside from the album's four official singles, 2 other songs from the album had radio promotion: "Otro Día Que Va" and "Enséñame".
+Aside from the album's four official singles, two other songs from the album had radio promotion: "Otro Día Que Va" and "Enséñame".

 Tour

 RBD's first national tour, Tour Generación RBD, sold out every single date.
-The group offered 35 concerts in Mexico, starting January 3, 2005, and ending August 28, 2005 in the Auditorio Nacional.
+The group offered 35 concerts in Mexico, starting January 3, 2005, and ending August 28, 2005, in the Auditorio Nacional.
 On October 21, 2005, an expanded international leg for the tour led the group to visit Colombia for the first time.
 This was soon followed with first visits to Venezuela, Puerto Rico and Ecuador, experimenting the same level of success in these countries as in the band's native Mexico.
+The group also visited the United States and Brazil in 2006.

+Three concerts spawned live CDs and DVDs.
+The first was Tour Generación RBD En Vivo, which was filmed at the Palacio de los Deportes arena in Mexico City on 27 May 2005, and released on 19 July, while its DVD counterpart followed on 26 August.

+The second live album came from their show at the Hollywood Pantages Theatre, their first show in Los Angeles, California, recorded on 21 January 2006.
+Released under the name Live in Hollywood, it featured the songs from the band's second studio album, Nuestro Amor, and included a medley of the first three singles from Rebelde.

+The third DVD was recorded in Rio de Janeiro, Brazil, on 7 October 2006.
+Performing for an audience of 100,000 people, the setlist included songs from both albums, and the show was released as Live in Rio on 2 February 2007.

 Commercial performance

 The album went on to be certified diamond and gold in Mexico, shipping 550,000 copies and topping the Mexican Albums Chart for twelve non-consecutive weeks.
-Due to the success of the Spanish language album, the band recorded a Portuguese language version of Rebelde for their growing fanbase in Brazil, titled Rebelde (Edição Brasil).
-RBD became the first foreign act in Brazil to have two albums in different languages (Portuguese and Spanish) in the top ten of the Brazilian Albums Chart at the same time, with both albums reaching number one.
+Due to the success of the album, the band recorded a Portuguese language version of Rebelde for their growing fanbase in Brazil, titled Rebelde (Edição Brasil).
+RBD became the first foreign act in Brazil to have two albums in different languages in the top ten of the Brazilian Albums Chart at the same time, with both albums reaching number one.
 In 2006, the original Spanish-language version of the album was also released in Spain.
 RBD eventually topped the Spain Albums Chart with their debut album for five consecutive weeks.
 The album also spent more than 50 weeks in the Billboard Top Latin Albums chart in the United States, peaking at number two and spending over 2 months in the chart's top 5, selling over 400,000 copies in the country and being certified 4× platinum (Latin field) by the RIAA.
 Worldwide, the album went on to sell more than 1,500,000 copies.